-We record stock-based compensation in the consolidated statements of income as an expense, based on the grant date fair values of our stock-based awards, whereby such fair values are amortized over the requisite service period.
+We record stock-based compensation in the consolidated statements of operations as an expense, based on the grant date fair values of our stock-based awards, whereby such fair values are amortized over the requisite service period.
 The fair value of our common stock option awards is estimated on the grant date using the Black-Scholes-Merton ("BSM") option-pricing formula, which considers, among other factors, the expected life of the award and the expected volatility of our stock price.
+The fair value of our restricted stock units is based on the closing market price of our common stock on the date of grant.